sindhu262/Fault-detection-using-Triplex-Pump-Model/README.md

 # Fault-detection-using-Triplex-Pump-Model
-finding the fault detection using different ML methods
+Detecting the type of fault using different ML methods